Technology in the Classroom

-We believe digital resources should be used to enrich learning, promote student achievement, and advance students toward deep, authentic learning in a healthy, balanced, and safe digital environment that is representative of the ever-changing, digitized, modern world.
+We believe digital resources should be used to enrich learning, promote student achievement, and advance students toward deep, authentic learning.
+In providing devices for student use, we help ensure that their digital environment is safe, healthy, and representative of our ever-changing modern world.
 Find out more in our ASD20 Digital Resource Philosophy.

 Our families no longer need to provide a device for their student to use at school (formerly known as BYOD) or worry about their student sharing a device with others.
 Using a DPD device comes with a host of benefits:

 Access to classroom digital tools and content on demand

 Content-filtering software for students grade K-12 at home and on campus

 The Student Use of the Internet and Electronic Communications Policy (Policy JS) outlines the expectations of student use.

 District Provided Device (DPD) will be provided to each student grades 3-12.
 A $55.00 annual use fee will be assigned by July 17, 2023.

 The following programs will not be responsible for a fee: